larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # systemctl enable target
     # systemctl start target

-You will also want to activate the LVM volume groups that container your Cinder volumes:
+You will also want to activate the LVM volume groups that contain your Cinder volumes:

     # vgchange -ay

-### Mount or restore your application data
+### Restore your network configuraiton

-Restore at least `/var/lib/mysql`, `/var/lib/glance`, and
-`/var/lib/nova` from your Icehouse environment, either by re-mounting the appropriate devices or attaching to the appropriate remote fileserver.

-You will need to update `/etc/fstab` to ensure that this configuration persists after a reboot.
+Ensure that you restore the `/etc/sysconfig/network-scripts` files required by your Neutron configuration, such as `ifcfg-br-ex`:

+    # cp $BACKUP/etc/sysconfig/network-scripts/ifcfg-br-ex \
+      /etc/sysconfig/network-scripts/ifcfg-br-ex

+And ensure that these interfaces are up:

+    # ifup br-ex

 ### Restore your iptables rules